That-Cool-Coder/mesothelae/README.md

 Fields:
 - `sender` - the username/id of the user who sent the message
 - `content` - a string that is the content of the message
-- `timestamp` - milliseconds since epich of when the message was sent (added to message list)
+- `timestamp` - milliseconds since epoch of when the message was sent (added to message list)

 ## Code architecture